Music

 Worship, concerts and a strong choral tradition are ways in which we strive to “know God and to make Him known.”
 The music department at St. Paul’s is a warm and inviting group of dedicated musicians.
 We not only lead the congregation in worship, but we seek to reach those outside our walls through our inspiring choral anthems and voluntaries on Sunday mornings, choral evensong, Taizé prayer services and our Music at St. Paul’s concert Series.

-To learn more about our choral program, go here.
+If you would like to learn more about our choral program, click here.

 Taizé